hirokoymj-new/ES6-Promise/Promise-Quiz.md

 var p2 = new Promise(function(resolve, reject) {
   resolve(1);
 });
 // 1.
-Receive "1" and print it in console, and reutn 1 but not move next then because it is que. p2.then(function(value) {
+Receive "1" and print it in console, and reutn 1 but not move next then because it is queue. p2.then(function(value) {
   console.log(value);
   return value + 1;